Hisham-InfoGleam/infogleam-health-poc/README.md

 [![Node.js](https://img.shields.io/badge/Node.js-18-brightgreen.svg)](https://nodejs.org/)

 An open, community-friendly reference implementation that shows how to transform HL7 v2.5 messages into FHIR R4 resources using **Mirth Connect** as the integration engine.
+An open, community-friendly reference implementation that shows how to transform HL7 v2.5 messages into FHIR R4 resources using **Mirth Connect** as the integration engine.
 ---

 ## 🎯 What This Project Provides